greenboxal/doggohub/doc/integration/oauth_provider.md

 ## Authorized applications

-Every application you authorized to use your GitLab credentials will be shown in the **Authorized applications** section under **Profile Settings > Applications**.
+Every application you authorized to use your DoggoHub credentials will be shown in the **Authorized applications** section under **Profile Settings > Applications**.

 ![Authorized_applications](img/oauth_provider_authorized_application.png)